 The Pressure of CO₂ Targets and Financial Penalties

-Beyond technical standards, manufacturers are subject to average CO₂ emission targets across their entire range.
+In addition to technical regulations, manufacturers are subject to average CO₂ emission targets across their entire range.
 In case of exceeding these targets, financial penalties can reach considerable amounts.

 In this context, downsizing allows:

-Downsizing thus becomes an industrial management tool, sometimes more than a genuine technical choice.
+Downsizing thus becomes an industrial management tool, sometimes more than a true technical choice.

 Cost Reduction and Industrial Standardization

-Another major factor explaining the generalization of downsizing is industrial rationalization.
+Another important factor explaining the generalization of downsizing is industrial rationalization.
 By reducing displacement and the number of different engines, manufacturers can:

 A 1.2 or 1.3 turbo engine can thus equip a city car, a compact, and sometimes even an SUV, with some software adjustments.

-👉 A logic that shows its limits, especially on heavy vehicles: Downsizing and SUVs: A Truly Suitable Engine?
+👉 A logic that shows its limits, particularly on heavy vehicles: Downsizing and SUVs: A Truly Suitable Engine?

 Marketing and Customer Perception

 Downsizing has also been supported by an effective marketing discourse.
-On technical sheets, power and torque figures remain attractive, despite the reduced displacement.
+On technical sheets, power and torque figures remain attractive, despite the reduction in displacement.

 For many customers, a smaller engine is perceived as:

-In reality, this perception heavily depends on the actual usage of the vehicle.
+In reality, this perception heavily depends on the actual use of the vehicle.

-👉 On this subject: Downsized Engine in Daily Use: City, Highway, Load, and Long Trips
+👉 In this regard: Downsized Engine in Daily Life: City, Highway, Load, and Long Trips

 The Limits of Sometimes Excessive Generalization

-While downsizing has allowed manufacturers to quickly respond to regulatory constraints, its generalization across all segments has revealed certain limits:
+While downsizing has allowed manufacturers to quickly respond to regulatory restrictions, its generalization across all segments has revealed some limits:

-👉 Complete analysis on this point: Downsized Engine and Reliability: What You Really Need to Know
+👉 Comprehensive analysis on this point: Downsized Engine and Reliability: What You Really Need to Know

 Toward a Change in Strategy?

-In response to criticism and feedback, some manufacturers are now beginning to return to more balanced engines, better sized for the vehicle and its usage.
+In response to criticism and feedback, some manufacturers are now initiating a return to more balanced engines, better sized for the vehicle and its use.
 This approach is often referred to as right-sizing.

-👉 Also read: From Downsizing to Right-Sizing: The Return to More Coherent Engines
+👉 Also worth reading: From Downsizing to Right-Sizing: The Return to More Coherent Engines

 Conclusion

 Manufacturers have generalized engine downsizing primarily to respond to regulatory, economic, and industrial constraints.
-While this strategy has allowed for time savings and limited penalties, it is now showing its limits in real-world usage.
-Downsizing now appears as a transitional step, set to evolve with hybridization and new, more coherent approaches.
+While this strategy has allowed them to buy time and limit penalties, it now shows its limits in real-world use.
+Downsizing now appears as a transitional phase, destined to evolve with hybridization and new, more coherent approaches.